Halloween events happening in and around the Upstate, WNC

 - Taylors First Baptist Indoor Trunk-or-Treat – The event will be held on Oct.
 30 from 6 – 8 p.m. at the Taylors Rec Center.

 - Valley Walk Animal Hospital Indoor Trunk or Treat – The event will be held on Oct.
-30 from 6 – 8 p.m. at the Valley Walk Animal Hospital.
+30 from 6 – 8 p.m. at the Valley Walk Animal Hospital in Taylors.

+- Trick-or-Treat at Publix – The Publix in Five Forks (2700 Woodruff Road), on Woodruff Road (1750 Woodruff Road), Publix on Pelham Road (215 Pelham Road), Publix at Hillcrest Shopping Center (1905 E Main St. in Spartanburg), Publix in Duncan (2153 E Main St B9 in Duncan) and Publix at Thornblade (411 The Pkwy in Greer) will have trick-or-treating and games on Oct.
+31 from 4 – 7 p.m.

 - Haywood Mall Boo Bash – The event will be held on Oct.
 31 from 4 – 8 p.m.
 It will have trick-or-treating, games and music.